-As the holidays quickly approach, it is important that you know how to safely thaw a turkey so that it is ready to go for the big day!
-I'm going to go over the best methods of thawing your turkey safely (and what NOT to do!)
+Knowing how to safely thaw a turkey is one of the most important things about preparing for the holidays (especially Thanksgiving)!
+Here, you can find the best methods for thawing your turkey safely (and what NOT to do!)
 Plus, I'll let you know when to take your turkey out of the freezer so that it is thawed in time to cook!

 Frozen turkeys are safe from harmful bacteria indefinitely.
-However, as soon as your turkey begins to thaw out, any bacteria that was present on the meat before being frozen can begin to grow again!
+However, as soon as your turkey begins to thaw out, any bacteria that was present on the meat before being frozen will come right back to life!

 I'm going to break down the best (and safest) 3 methods for defrosting your turkey as well as how long it will take!
 Plus, I'll let you know the worst ways to thaw out your turkey (that you should never do).